 When we are confronted with a problem whose dynamic system lives in continuous time and whose control inputs are a function, we speak of a continuous time optimal control problem.
-This type of problem is the focus of this and the following chapter.
+This type of problem is the focus of this third part of this script.
 We will encounter variations of the same concepts as in the discrete time setting, such as Lagrange multipliers λ , the value function J, or the difference between sequential or simultaneous methods.
-Some numerical methods and details, however, are only relevant in the continuous time setting, such as Pontryagin's Maximum Principle (not covered in this lecture) or the ODE solvers with sensitivity generation described in Section 9.4.
+Some numerical methods and details, however, are only relevant in the continuous time setting, such as the indirect methods and Pontryagin's Maximum Principle described in Chapter 11, or the ODE solvers with sensitivity generation described in Section 9.1.